AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2.md

 >[!NOTE]
 >
 > This article applies to new baseline , currently available as a *Beta* feature, that offers improved performance and stability available with the Experience Manager Guides 2026.03.0 release.
-To use this baseline, contact the Customer Success Team to have the feature enabled.
+To enable the new baseline feature in your set up, contact the Customer Success Team.

-The New baseline in Experience Manager Guides addresses critical reliability and performance issues associated with large, complex maps.
+The new baseline feature addresses critical reliability and performance issues associated with large, complex maps.
 It comes with a redesigned baseline architecture that delivers a faster, more stable, and more consistent baseline experience.

 The new baseline model strengthens baseline handling by addressing the common pain points: